jstanier/jstanier.github.io/_posts/2016-01-05-a-day-in-the-life.md

 **16:45** I realise that there are a bunch of things I'm not going to get around to today, so I move them to tomorrow in my to-do list.
 I do however start arranging my trip to visit the San Francisco office next month, to spend some time working with my team out there.

 **17:35** I pack up and pop to the breakout area to wait for Rebecca to finish up.
 I watch the ball during a game of table tennis that's happening at the moment.
-It's quite hypnotic, and I'm quite tired after my first day back.
+It's quite hypnotic, and I'm rather tired after my first day back.
 My eyelids get heavy.

-**17:40** A peek out of the window and it's pouring it down, so we walk to Brighton station to get the train back to Preston Park.
+**17:40** A quick peek out of the window and it's pouring it down, so we walk to Brighton station to get the train back to Preston Park.
 We pick up some ingredients for dinner at the other end.

 **18:30** Vegetables get chopped while we have a conversation about meaning in life and work.
 We discuss some plans for the future, and how busy our first day back was.
 We cook, eat and wash up.